How to choose and replace a pvc patio roof (with pros and cons)

 But after getting quotes in the thousands upon thousands, I decided my budget wouldn’t allow that.
 Plan B it is.

-I had always mulled over clear roof panels… maybe I could still enjoy the view that way?
+My wishlist had me mulling over clear roof panels… maybe I get in all the natural sunlight while enjoying the view that way?

 Then we had one of the hottest summers I have ever remembered.
-And if it wasn’t for the white roof panels filtering out some of the sunlight, I don’t think I would have sat under this patio all summer long like I did.
+And if it wasn’t for the white roof panels filtering out some of the sunlight, I don’t think I would have enjoyed this seating area all summer long like I did.
+Outdoor areas that face south need to take heed on this one.

 So cheaper roof panels over the deck while getting in some light transmission through slightly translucent panels became the main goal.